 “The session was very enjoyable and I appreciated that we were given a challenge.
 It tied in very well with the dementia training we had in the morning.
 It encouraged me to use my thinking, feeling and will.
 We had been learning that in dementia things flow better if you relax.”

 “Very good for group connections and dynamics and formations.
-Important to remain enjoyable and to be able to laugh at ones own errors.
-It is like a mandala I think, but from the circle it is not possible to see the bigger pattern.”
+Important to remain enjoyable and to be able to laugh at ones own errors.”

 “Thank you.
 Once again really enjoyed another positive experience of eurythmy.”